 - 1. Additional height allowed subject to approval of a Special Use Permit and conformance with FAA requirements. - 2.
-Decreased dimension allowed subject to approval of a Special Use Permit. - 3.
-Private Open Space defined as residential unit patio, porch and / or balcony with a six-foot by six-foot minimum dimension. - 4.
-Garage set-back must be greater than the building set-back from street frontage property line.
+Decreased dimension allowed subject to approval of a Special Use Permit. - Private Open Space defined as residential unit patio, porch and / or balcony with a six-foot by six-foot minimum dimension. - 4.
+Garage set-back must be greater than the building set-back from street frontage property line. - 5.
+Development within PA8 park area would be subject to C-2 Zone Standards.